photography-ncbs/competition/Rules.md

 ## Judges

-On a trial basis, we are introducing a new rule for the selection of judges.
-The panel of judges will comprise of two experts, as well as the winners from the previous month.
+The panel of judges will comprise of experts (if available), as well as the winners from the previous month.
 Hence, the latter will be unable to participate in the ongoing competition, but will be able to rejoin from the following month.
 This is in all fairness to boost the confidence of new photographers.

 ## Eligibility
 Anyone with a valid NCBS/InStem/CCAMP email account can participate in the competition.
 (See below note about guests and special uploads)